dnazarov1994/Virtual-Tourist/README.md

 All changes to the photo album are automatically made persistent.
 Tapping the back button returns the user to the Map view.
 If the user selects a pin that already has a photo album then the Photo Album view displays the album and the New Collection button is enabled.

+## App Implementation
+- Travel Locations Map View: Allows the user to drop pins around the world
+- Photo Album View: Allows the users to download and edit an album for a location

 ## API
 The app using data from the Flickr API: "https://api.flickr.com/services/rest"